ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

-* If a participant has "twice our-side funds" as equal or greater than "total channel capacity", then the counterparty is the one that is allowed to offer peerswap-in-sidepool and this participant MUST NOT offer peerswap-in-sidepool.
+* If a participant has "twice our-side funds" as equal or greater than "total channel capacity", then the counterparty is the one that is allowed to offer peerswap-in-sidepool and this participant MUST NOT offer a peerswap-in-sidepool.
 * Conversely, if a participant has "twice our-side funds" as less than "total channel capacity", then it MAY offer a
   peerswap-in-sidepool:
+  * If the imbalance error is less than the minimum amount mandated in [SIDEPOOL-02 Output States][], then the participant MUST NOT offer a peerswap-in-sidepool.
-  * The participant, if it offers a peerswap, SHOULD offer an amount equal to half of the difference between its "twice our-side funds" and "total chanel capacity".
+  * Otherwise, SHOULD offer an amount equal to half of the imbalance error, or the minimum amount specified, whichever is higher, rounded either way to an exact satoshi value.
-    "Half" can be rounded either way.
-    It MAY offer anywhere from 1 millisatoshi, to one less than the difference between "total channel capacity" and "twice our-side funds" (i.e. the imbalance error), inclusive.
+    It MAY offer anywhere from the [SIDEPOOL-02 Output States][] minimum amount, to one less than the imbalance error, inclusive, provided the offerred amount is an exact satoshi value.

+[SIDEPOOL-02 Output States]: ./02-transactions.md#output-states

 When a participant receives a peerswap-in-sidepool offer:

-* If the receiver "twice our-side funds" is less than the "total channel capacity", then reject the peerswap
+* If the receiver "twice our-side funds" is less than the "total channel capacity", then reject the peerswap.
-* Otherwise, if the offered peerswap amount is greater than or equal to the "imbalance error", or is 0, then reject the peerswap.
+* Otherwise, if the offered peerswap amount is greater than or equal to the "imbalance error", or is less than the minimum amount specified in [SIDEPOOL-02 Output States][], then reject the peerswap.
-* Otherwise, offered peerswap amount is non-zero and is less than the "imbalance error":
+* Otherwise:
-  * If the funds unambiguously on our side are less than that, rejeft the peerswap.
+  * If the funds unambiguously on our side are less than the offerred amount, reject the peerswap.
   * Otherwise, accept the peerswap.

 > **Rationale** The above follows "be strict in what you send,
 > lenient in what you accept": the offerrer should offer a
 > peerswap that causes the imbalance error to drop to 0 or close
-> to 0, but the aceptor must accept anything that causes the
+> to 0 (= half the imbalance error), but the aceptor must accept
-> imbalance error to become lower.
+> anything that causes the imbalance error to become lower (if
+> the imbalance is such that the offerrer has less funds, any
+> amount lower than the imbalance error improves the balance).
 >
 > As a concrete example, suppose that participants A and B have a
 > 1000 millisatoshi channel; A has 1 millisatoshis and B has 999